Julie Cooper (EastEnders)

-Julie Cooper is a fictional character from the BBC soap opera, EastEnders, played by Louise Plowright from 1989–1990.
+Julie Cooper is a fictional character from the BBC soap opera EastEnders, played by Louise Plowright from 1989 to 1990.
 The character was one of Mike Gibbon's introductions, but she was axed in 1990 at the start of Michael Ferguson's reign as executive producer.
 Julie is portrayed as a bubbly, big haired Salford girl, who has a hungry appetite for men.